Nodge/yii-eauth/README.md

 Some time ago I developed this extension for [LiStick.ru](http://listick.ru) and I still support the extension.

-The extension was released under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), so you'll find the latest version on [Google code](https://code.google.com/p/yii-eauth/).
+The extension was released under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php), so you'll find the latest version on [GitHub](https://github.com/Nodge/yii-eauth).